LE-V-EL/cqaw_submission/README.md

 Here is the code for the stimuli generation: https://github.com/LE-V-EL/cqaw_datagenerator

+You do not need this code - instead please download the generated datasets here: https://cqaw.github.io/challenge

 ## Questions?

 Please contact cqaw < at > mpsych . org !